alekspetrov/mcp-docs-service/docs/api/tools/check-documentation-health.md

 | `checkOrphans`           | boolean  | No       | `true`                               | Whether to check for orphaned documents (not in navigation)     |
 | `requiredMetadataFields` | string[] | No       | `["title", "description", "status"]` | List of metadata fields that should be present in all documents |

+> **Note**: If the `basePath` parameter is not provided or is invalid, the tool will automatically use the first allowed directory.
+This ensures the tool can always run even if the path is not explicitly specified.

 ## Response

 The tool returns a health check result with the following information: